 Students may earn dual credit, i.e., credit toward high school and college simultaneously, through either partnerships with neighboring colleges or through virtual courses.
-Students who earn credit through this option will still have to take the appropriate STAAR®/EOC test.
-Students should contact their Campus Director for more information.
+Students who earn credit through these options via a district-approved college partner will still have to take the appropriate STAAR®/EOC test.
+Students should contact their Campus Director for more information on these options.